faceless-ui/modal/README.md

   Keep your modal content contextual.
 Stop lifting state and drilling props, or throwing into [Redux](https://redux.js.org/).
 Just render the [Modal Container](./src/ModalContainer/README.md) anywhere in your app as a descendent of the [Modal Provider](./src/ModalProvider/README.md), and render your modal anywhere else.
 Also helpful in dealing with CSS stacking contexts.

 - #### Routing
   Control any modal with the URL.
 Share direct links, open on load, or navigate with the back button.
 Opt-in to use the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
-Already using [React Router](https://reacttraining.com/react-router/web/guides/quick-start), [Next.js](https://nextjs.org/), [Gatsby](https://www.gatsbyjs.org/) or some other router?
-Easily [use those tools](./src/ModalProvider/README.md#routing) instead.
+Using [Next.js](https://nextjs.org/), [Gatsby](https://www.gatsbyjs.org/), or some other framework?
+Easily [use those routers](./src/ModalProvider/README.md#routing) instead.

 - ####  CSS Classes
   Target any element and any state without additional legwork.
 [BEM](http://getbem.com/) classes come shipped.
 Transition classes too, using [React Transition Group](https://reactcommunity.org/react-transition-group/).
 Build literally any modal experience, and start challenging your designers for a change.